cailleanC1C/C1C-Recruitment/docs/ops/Config.md

 - Missing feature row ⇒ that feature disabled; logs one admin-ping warning the first time the key is evaluated.
 - Invalid value ⇒ disabled; logs one admin-ping warning per feature key.
 - Startup continues regardless; platform services (cache, scheduler, watchdog, RBAC) are never gated.
+- The `recruitment_reports` and `placement_*` rows only control stub modules today; enabling them logs load state but does not expose new commands yet.

 **Operator flow**